Rolowy/Rolowy/README.md

 ## 👨🏻‍💻 About Me:

-- 👩‍💻 I'm currently working on a website to support new developers, which will be seen at [lukaszkaminski.net](https://lukaszkaminski.net)
+- 👩‍💻 I'm currently working on a website to support new developers, which will be seen at [lukaszkaminski.net](https://lukaszkaminski.net).
-- 🧠 I’m currently learning Docker and Kubernetes
+- 🧠 I’m currently learning Docker and Kubernetes.
+- ❤️‍🔥 I’m looking to collaborate for Dev Projects.

 ## 💬 Ask me

+Do you have a question?
+Send me a message, I'll be happy to answer. :)

 ## 🛠️ Technologies and tools learned